Dahrendorf Symposium experts present five key proposals for the fight against climate change.

 1. Europe needs to speak with one voice in climate negotiations

 “Currently, a cacophony of European approaches that cater to varied national and special interests dominate international negotiations.
 Europe is in danger of losing its voice and influence.
-To counteract this, we recommend that European governments jointly reverse the short-sighted course of uncoordinated policies and policy changes and seek to regain common ground.” – Helmut K. Anheier, Co-Chair of the Working Group on Europe and the World and Dean and Professor of Sociology at the Hertie School of Governance and Arne Westad, Co-Chair and Director LSE IDEAS and Professor of International History, LSE.
+To counteract this, we recommend that European governments jointly reverse the short-sighted course of uncoordinated policies and policy changes and seek to regain common ground.” – Helmut K. Anheier, Co-Chair of the Working Group on Europe and the World and Dean and Professor of Sociology at the Hertie School and Arne Westad, Co-Chair and Director LSE IDEAS and Professor of International History, LSE.

 2. A shared European vision in energy governance is essential